Multiple Sclerosis Centers of Excellence

 Keep Cool: Multiple Sclerosis and Heat Tolerance

-Often after someone develops multiple sclerosis (MS), it is not unusual to develop heat intolerance.
+People with MS often have a low tolerance for changes in their body temperature caused by the air temperature, activity, digestion, or metabolic changes.
 Small increases – as little as ½ºF – in core body temperature can increase MS symptoms.
-The cause of this is that nerves that have lost their conductive coating (myelin sheath) become more sensitive to heat, and the nerve signal slows down or is blocked resulting in an increase in symptoms.
-Depending on the location of the nerve damage in the body, symptoms may include increased heart rate, sweating, dizziness, muscle weakness, slowed reaction times, reduced energy, and difficulties with attention and concentration.
+Nerves that have lost their conductive coating (myelin sheath) become more sensitive to heat, and the nerve signal slows down or is blocked, resulting in an increase in symptoms.
+Depending on the location of the nerve damage in your body, symptoms may include increased heart rate, sweating, dizziness, muscle weakness, slowed reaction times, reduced energy, and difficulties with attention and concentration.

 Causes of Increased Body Heat